FRM95/GeoHeat/README.md

 * [![CSS3][cssbadge]][cssurl]
 * [![MongoDB][mongodbbadge]][mongodburl]

-No JS frameworks, everything in this project it's built from scratch to maximize the knowledge and simplicity.
+No JS frameworks, everything in this project is built from scratch to maximize knowledge and simplicity.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Before using the platform you must have acquire a FIRMS API key.
+Before using the platform you must have acquired a FIRMS API key.

 ### Prerequisites

 * Sign up [here][firmskeyurl] with your email.
 You should receive an API key to request FIRMS data.

-**Caution**: This key is essential to use GeoHeat services, keep it secure and do not share it with anyone.
+**Caution**: This key is essential to use GeoHeat services, keep it secure, and do not share it with anyone.

 ### Accessing the platform

 1. Access to [GeoHeat][geoheaturl] and introduce your key.
-There is no need to create an user or enter personal information.
+There is no need to create a user or enter personal information.
 2. Enjoy!
 3. Yes, that's all! :smile: